 Benefits of Competency-Based Learning

-Proponents of CBL argue that this method improves the chances that student learn the most important information, concepts, and skills they will need throughout their lives.
+Proponents of CBL argue that this method improves the chances that students learn the most important information, concepts, and skills they will need throughout their lives.
 It can also help reduce learning gaps or opportunity gaps and provide a more equitable approach to public education.
 This will reduce or eliminate students advancing to the next lesson, unit, or even grade without acquiring the knowledge and skills they should have to do so.
 For more information on how to bring competency-based learning into your school or classroom with the help of technology, visit Edgenuity.com.

 Abbott, S. (ed).
 (2014).
 Competency-based learning.
 In The Glossary of Education Reform.
 Retrieved from http://edglossary.org/competency-based-learning/